Kellas cat: Distinction from other alleged cats in Britain

 In 1988, in Dufftown, Moray, another wildcat-sized black animal was trapped and killed, and upon examination has been suggested to be a different species entirely, for having a very different skull structure, which is narrower and elongated, with a notably smaller brainpan, and unusual dentition.

-Media reports about the Kellas cat in the 1980s often confused it, despite it being not much larger than a house cat, with purported sightings throughout Britain of leopard-sized or larger creatures, sometimes said to be black, tawny, or striped, and blamed for various livestock killings.
+Media reports about the Kellas cat in the 1980s often confused them, despite being not much larger than a house cat, with purported sightings throughout Britain of leopard-sized or larger creatures, sometimes said to be black, tawny, or striped, and blamed for various livestock killings.
 While a single puma, that had escaped or been released from captivity as an exotic pet, was captured humanely in 1980 in Cannich, Inverness-shire, the remainder of such alleged great cats in Britain have proved to be elusive and dubious cryptids, generally regarded as urban legend.

 Cat-sìth legend

 The folklore of the cat-sìth ('fairy cat') may have been inspired by the Kellas cat.
-The cat-sìth is a fairy creature from Celtic mythology, said to resemble a large black cat with a white spot on its chest.
+The cat-sìth is a fairy creature from Celtic mythology, said to resemble a large black cat with a white spot on their chest.
 Legend has it that the ghostly cat haunts the Scottish Highlands.
 The legends surrounding this creature are more common in Scottish mythology, but a few occur in Irish mythology.

 The historian Charles Thomas speculated that the Pictish stone at Golspie may depict a Kellas cat.
 The Golspie stone, now held at the Dunrobin Castle Museum, shows a cat-like creature standing on top of a salmon, which may allude to the characteristics ascribed to a Kellas cat of catching fish while swimming in the river.